5 Reasons Why Your Business Should Offer Health Insurance

 5. Providing health insurance helps boost employee productivity

-A study from MetLife found that 60% of employers say offering health insurance has led to higher productivity levels.
+As an employer, you want your employees to focus on being their best productive and successful selves at work.
+In the past, that same MetLife annual study found that 60 percent of employers said that offering health insurance led to higher productivity levels.
 And according to the CDC, employees who prioritize preventive care—like regular checkups—get more accomplished at work.

-As an employer, you want your employees to focus on being their best productive and successful selves at work.
-Worrying about health insurance drains their energy and time.
-As you know, health insurance can be a pain to set up.
-And if your employees are enrolled in individual plans, all of that burden of setting up and managing their plan shifts from you to them.
+Worrying about medical care can drain an employee’s energy and time, because as you know, health insurance can be a pain to set up.
+If your employees are enrolled in individual plans, all of that burden of setting up and managing their plan shifts from you to them.
+When it comes to coverage, make life easier for your employees, so their only concern is making sure they make their health elections during your company’s open enrollment period.

 And there you have it.
 From building a healthier, happier team to actually saving money, there are many reasons to take the plunge and offer health insurance to your team.
 Offering health benefits signals that you care about your team, ultimately building a culture of trust.